NxPKG/khulnasoft-docs/content/waiting-room/about.md

 # About Waiting Room

-Cloudflare Waiting Room protects websites by queueing site visitors when a website experiences unmanageable surges in legitimate traffic that may otherwise bring an application down.
+Khulnasoft Waiting Room protects websites by queueing site visitors when a website experiences unmanageable surges in legitimate traffic that may otherwise bring an application down.

 {{<render file="_non-contract-enablement.md" productFolder="fundamentals" >}}